shockz-offsec/SBounty/README.md

   <h1>SBounty</h1>
 </div>

-Sbounty is a script that leverages a combination of tools developed in bash and golang to create pipelines aimed at detecting vulnerabilities in web applications.
+Sbounty is a script that leverages a combination of tools developed in bash and golang to create pipelines aimed at detecting vulnerabilities in no authenticated web applications.

 This tool analyzes the routes obtained from a given URL in order to identify potential vulnerabilities, including XSS, SQLi, CORS, LFI, SSTI, Open Redirect, and SSRF.